 Mark 7 and Mark 8: Any angle

 1) As in all US pre-dreadnought designs, these turrets had endless chain hoists running on unenclosed rails direct from the lower chambers to the loading position.
 After an accident on USS Missouri (B-11) in April 1904 that saw a flare-back from a gun breech go straight to the handling room and which killed five officers and twenty nine men, automatic shutters were installed to separate the ends of the hoists.
 In April 1906, exposed switch gear on USS Kentucky (B-5) caused a powder burn that killed 10 officers and men.
-As a result, all electrical equipment that might cause a spark hazard were removed from all USN mountings between 1907 and 1908.
-Bulkheads were installed in the turrets between guns and breech gas ejectors were fitted to prevent flarebacks.
+As a result, all electrical equipment that might cause a spark hazard was removed from all USN mountings between 1907 and 1908.
+Bulkheads were installed in the turrets between guns and breech gas ejectors were fitted to prevent flarebacks in the future.
 These changes became standard on all subsequent designs.

 2) The Mark 7 introduced all-electric power to USN turrets, although electric motors had been widely used in previous designs.